simplehostingserverd/truckingweight/Information/process-management.md

 3. **Velociraptor Process Hunter**: An aggressive process-hunting script has been added at `scripts/velociraptor.js` that hunts down and terminates any processes related to the application, both by process name pattern and by port usage (3000-3005 for frontend, 5000 for backend).

+4. **Node.js Process Killer**: A specialized script has been added at `scripts/kill-nodejs.js` that specifically targets all Node.js processes before starting the application.
+This ensures that no lingering Node.js processes from previous runs will cause port conflicts.

-4. **Pre/Post Hooks**: The `predev` and `postdev` npm scripts have been added to run the cleanup and velociraptor scripts before starting and the cleanup script after stopping the application.
+5. **Pre/Post Hooks**: The `predev` and `postdev` npm scripts have been updated to run the Node.js process killer and cleanup scripts before starting, and the cleanup script after stopping the application.

 ## Troubleshooting